 Education, training, and work experience provided a strong foundation for a freelancing journey that began in the early 2000s and has included opportunities to work on a wide range of projects.

 Caribbean-based but producing regularly for clients beyond Antigua and Barbuda and the Caribbean – today’s community is Global.

 Writing, a business … and passion.

-Books of fiction as well as short stories and poems in several journals and anthologies, and various posts and series on this blog.
-Awards won for journalism and creative writing.
+Books of fiction as well as short stories and poems published in several journals and anthologies, and various posts and series on this blog.
+Awards won for journalism, creative writing, and community service.
 Participant in numerous professional development creative writing and editing workshops – including one of the US’ oldest, Breadloaf at Middlebury College as a fellow in Ursula Hegi’s fiction workshop; the Callaloo Creative Writing Workshop at Brown University led by Maaza Mengiste and Ravi Howard; the Caribbean Fiction Writers Summer Institute facilitated by Olive Senior; the Commonwealth Writers-sponsored fiction writing and fiction editing workshops, the former led by Jacob Ross – who subsequently served as a mentor – and Karen Lord, and the latter by Akashic publisher Johnny Temple and Peepal Tree publisher Jeremy Poynting; the University of Iowa’s online writing course facilitated by Margot Livesy and others; fiction writing and mentorship opportunities with Mervyn Morris at University of the West Indies; Ithaca College screenwriting workshop; and more.

 Working on a freelance or consulting basis

 Maximizing creativity and professionalism

-Get in contact to discuss your project today; or to advertise with the blog’s CREATIVE SPACE series – an opportunity for Antiguan and Barbudan businesses to boost their brand while boosting local arts and culture; or to be added to the mailing list for future workshops/courses with the Jhohadli Writing Project or other programme (e.g. written communication courses offered with Barbara Arrindell and Associates)
+Get in contact to discuss your project today; or to advertise with the blog’s CREATIVE SPACE series – an opportunity for Antiguan and Barbudan businesses to boost their brand while boosting local arts and culture; or to be added to the mailing list for future workshops/courses with the Jhohadli Writing Project or other programmes.

 Also available for author readings, workshops, literary panels, and more; contact as needed.